HOGENT-Web/csharp/chapters/07/slides/presentation.md

 rm WeatherForecast.cs
 ```

+In the `launchSettings.json`, change the `launchUrl` to `ui/playground`.
+This assumes
+you have configured the GraphQL Playground instead of the GraphiQL playground.

 Now open the solution remove the REST and Swagger stuff from the `Startup.cs` and move on with the tutorial!

-> Use the GraphQL Playground instead of GraphiQL, it's easier to use

 ---
 ### GraphQL (extra)